eurekaclinical/eurekaclinical-i2b2-integration-service/README.md

 ##### GET `/api/protected/roles/{id}`
 Returns a specified Role object by the value of its id property, which is unique.

+### `/api/protected/groups`
+Manages assignment of users to groups.
+The groups control which i2b2 projects a user may get assigned to, and the i2b2 roles a user will be assigned during auto-authorization.

+#### Role-based authorization
+Call-dependent

+#### Requires successful authentication
+Yes

+#### Group object

+Properties:
+* `id`: unique number identifying the user (set by the server on object creation, and required thereafter).
+* `name`: unique name for the group.
+* `i2b2Roles`: array of unique identifier numbers for I2b2Role objects.
+* `i2b2Projects`: array of unique identifier numbers for I2b2Project objects.

+### Calls
+All calls use standard names, return values and status codes as specified in the [Eureka!
+Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)

+##### GET `/api/protected/groups`
+Returns an array of all Group objects.
+Requires the `admin` role.

+##### GET `/api/protected/groups/{id}`
+Returns a specified Group object by the value of its id property, which is unique.

+##### GET `/api/protected/groups/byname/{name}`
+Returns a specified Group object by its name property, which is unique.

+##### POST `/api/protected/groups/`
+Creates a new group.
+The Group object is passed in as the body of the request.
+Returns the URI of the created Group object.

+##### PUT `/api/protected/groups/{id}`
+Updates the Group object with the specified id.
+The Group object is passed in as the body of the request.

 ### `/api/protected/usertemplates`
 Manages templates for auto-registering users and assigning authorization.